carbon-language/carbon-lang/llvm/docs/StackMaps.rst

 To enforce these semantics, stackmap and patchpoint intrinsics are considered to potentially read and write all memory.
 This may limit optimization more than some clients desire.
-To address this problem meta-data could be added to the intrinsic call to express aliasing, thereby allowing optimizations to hoist certain loads above stack maps.
+This limitation may be avoided by marking the call site as "readonly".
+In the future we may also allow meta-data to be added to the intrinsic call to express aliasing, thereby allowing optimizations to hoist certain loads above stack maps.

 Direct Stack Map Entries
 ^^^^^^^^^^^^^^^^^^^^^^^^